FIND A PLACE IN YOUR HEARTH

 A JOURNEY BEGINS WITH A SINGLE STEP

 The Hearth Arts Centre and Café are located within a restored Grade II listed 17th Century Manse.
 One of the oldest houses in Horsley, it provided a home for the minister of the church.
-Now as the Art Centre it accommodates eight artist's studios as well as a Café and facilities for hire.
-Situated in the heart of Horsley, 10 miles from Newcastle upon Tyne and Hexham, in the picturesque Tyne Valley and close to Hadrians Wall.
 The Hearth still incorporates many original architectural features from the sixteenth century.
 These can be seen in the wattle and daub walls making up the main corridor to the Café and in the fireplace and adjoining window in the Pipers Room.

 road from the east